-Italy’s technocratic prime minister Mario Monti urged political support for reforms on Wednesday to avoid the Southern European country becoming the next victim of the continent’s spiraling debt crisis.
+Italy’s technocratic prime minister, Mario Monti, has urged political support for reforms in order to avoid the Southern European country becoming the next victim of the continent’s spiraling debt crisis.

 All the same, an Italian financial crisis seems unlikely.
 Its bank are solid.
-They have little external exposure to other high debt countries in the periphery of the single currency union and a solid deposit base.
+They have little external exposure to other high-debt countries in the periphery of the single currency union and a solid deposit base at home.
 Italians corporations and households are not heavily indebted.

 The private sector, though lagging behind in terms of productivity to other European countries, is not in a crisis comparable to Greece’s or Spain’s.
 Italy still has time, but it cannot afford to waste it.